hack4impact-upenn/website/README.md

 ### Redeploy on Notion / Contentful changes

 Netlify lets you set up "webhooks," which trigger redeploys on certain conditions.
 Just [read this guide](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks/) to get set up!
 You should be able to use the webhook already configured in our Contentful space.
-Notion does not have webhook configured yet, so should redeploy when we wish the website to reflect the changes in the database.
+We have not configured a webhook for Notion as it made sense to update the member and project database semesterly and manually trigger reployment rather than real-time updates.